 It is an 8-bit register that is part of ALU.
 This register is used to store 8-bit data & in performing arithmetic & logic operation.
 The result of operation is stored in accumulator.

-The register are programmable.
-It can be used to store and transfer the data from the registers by using instruction.
-The ALU includes five flip-flops that are set & reset acc. to data condition in accumulator and other registers.
+Flags are programmable.
+They can be used to store and transfer the data from the registers by using instruction.
+The ALU includes five flip-flops that are set and reset according to data condition in accumulator and other registers.

 S (Sign) flag − After the execution of an arithmetic operation, if bit D7 of the result is 1, the sign flag is set.
 It is used to signed number.
 In a given byte, if D7 is 1 means negative number.
 If it is zero means it is a positive number.